Boca, California

 Boca (Spanish for "Mouth") is a former settlement in Nevada County, California.
-Situated at an elevation of 5528 ft above sea level, Boca is located on the Southern Pacific Railroad, 6.5 mi northeast of Truckee.
+Situated at an elevation of 5528 ft above sea level, Boca is located on the Southern Pacific Railroad, 6.5 mi northeast of Truckee at exit 194 from Interstate 80 onto Hirschdale Road.

 History

 Boca was named by Judge Edwin Bryant Crocker of the Central Pacific Railroad in 1868 because of its location at the mouth of the Little Truckee River.
 In Spanish, Boca translates to "mouth" and "river mouth".
 Crocker’s younger brother, Charles, was one of the four who oversaw the Central Pacific Railroad's construction and operation.
 Boca's location at the mouth of the river and along the route of the transcontinental railroad helped turn what was a small construction camp into a settlement.
 Because of its extremely cold winters and abundance of trees, investors developed saw mills, ice cutting companies, and eventually a brewery in 1876.
 The cold climate of Boca made it a perfect location for ice companies, as well a place to brew California’s first lager.
 It had a post office during the period of 1872 through 1945.